uniphil/statwonk.github.io/source/_posts/2013-10-11-how-statisticians-lost-their-business-mojo.markdown

 Ther are many other books on so-called quality control [Deming wrote].
 Each book has something good in it, and nearly every author is a friend and colleague of mine.
-Most of the books nevertheless contain bear traps, such as reject limits, ... areas under the normal curve, acceptangce sampling ...
-The student should also <span style="background-color: #ffe026">avoid passages in books that treat confidence intervals and tests of significance, as such calculations have no appliction in analytic problems in science and industry.</span>
+Most of the books nevertheless contain bear traps, such as reject limits, ... areas under the normal curve, acceptance sampling ...
+The student should also <span style="background-color: #ffe026">avoid passages in books that treat confidence intervals and tests of significance, as such calculations have no application in analytic problems in science and industry.</span>
 {% endblockquote %}

 <span style="background-color:#ffe026">So how can statisticians get their business mojo back?</span>